cptanalatriste/aco-algorithm-into/README.md

 # tsp-algorithm-into
-Supporting code for lesson on Ant Colony Optimisation
+Supporting code for the article on Ant Colony Optimisation